juniordiscart/ImpossibleOdds-Toolkit/README.md

 To start communicating with your server, check the documentations page [here][Http].

 For more details about the data (de)serialization process, check the [Serialization][Serialization] section.

+## Photon - WebRPC Extensions

+In the `ImpossibleOdds.Photon.WebRpc` namespace, you'll find an extension framework on Photon's multiplayer package, specifically for sending requests and receiving responses from your web server over the WebRPC feature.

+For more information about this tool and how to get started, read on [here][PhotonWebRPC].

+For more details about the data (de)serialization process, check the [Serialization][Serialization] section.

+**Note**: this tool is only available when a valid Photon package is installed in your project.
+It is disabled otherwise.

 ## Editor Settings